-- Phase Angle Regulator (PAR) technology is currently being implemented by several utilities in New York state. - Central Hudson is currently conducting a pilot test of SmartValve technology and anticipates commercial deployment in 2023.
+- Phase Angle Regulator (PAR) technology is currently being implemented by several utilities in New York state. - Central Hudson completed a pilot test of SmartValve technology and deployed the technology into commercial operation in March 2024.

 Additional review by utilities and New York State entities in this area is focused on evaluating traditional and new types of PFC technologies, including unified power flow controllers, series compensation, and variable frequency transformers, among other technologies.